Corrective rape: South Africa

 Galip Asvat, a successful hair salon business owner, is a gay man born in Klerksdorp.
-He moved to Hillbrow, which was a haven for the LGBT community, in the early 2000s.
+He moved to Hillbrow, which was a haven for the LGBTQ community, in the early 2000s.
 One early morning in 2007, Asvat was ambushed and raped by three men in his apartment building.
 On his attack, he said, "They thought I was a woman, and when they found out I was a man, that's when they became even more violent."
-His beating was brutal and the gang of men nearly cut off his genitals.
+His beating was brutal, and the gang of men nearly cut off his genitals.

 Sizakele Sigasa, a lesbian activist living in Soweto, and her partner Salome Masooa were raped, tortured, and murdered in July 2007.
 South African lesbian-gay rights organizations, including the umbrella-group Joint Working Group, said the attack was driven by lesbophobia.
 Two other rape/murders of lesbians occurred in South Africa earlier in Summer 2007: Simangele Nhlapo, member of an HIV-positive support group was raped and murdered in June, along with her two-year-old daughter; and Madoe Mafubedu, age 16, was raped and stabbed to death.

 On 28 April 2008, 31-year-old soccer player Eudy Simelane was abducted, gang-raped and killed in KwaThema, her hometown near Johannesburg.
 Simelane was a star of the South Africa's acclaimed Banyana Banyana national female football squad, an avid equality rights campaigner, and one of the first women to live openly as a lesbian in KwaThema.

-On 24 April 2011, LGBT activist Noxolo Nogwaza was raped and murdered in KwaThema.
+On 24 April 2011, LGBTQ activist Noxolo Nogwaza was raped and murdered in KwaThema.

 In 2013, two writers from South African men's magazine FHM were fired as a result of corrective rape jokes they made on Facebook.
 After a disciplinary hearing on Friday, 19 July 2013, FHM dismissed both men from their positions, calling their comments "entirely unacceptable".

 South Africa is a signatory of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), which obligates states to remove discriminatory barriers from the full and free exercise of rights by women.
 The convention's duty to modify the conduct of private citizens to ensure equality for women covers attitudes that include the inferiority of women and stereotyped gender roles, which arguably encompass the animus toward gay women that motivates many men to commit corrective rape.
 66% of South Africa women said they did not report their attack because they would not be taken seriously.
 Of these, 25% said they feared exposing their sexual orientation to the police and 22% said they were afraid of being abused by the police.